nhairs/python-json-logger/docs/contributing.md

 - Summary of changes
 - How the pull request was tested - especially if not covered by unit testing.

 Once you've submitted your pull request make sure that all CI jobs are passing.
-Pull requests will failing jobs will not be reviewed.
+Pull requests with failing jobs will not be reviewed.

 ### 5. Code review